Tiffany & Co.: Advertising

 After the initial publication of the "Blue Book" Tiffany catalog in 1845, Tiffany continued to use its catalog as part of its advertisement strategy.
 The Tiffany catalog, one of the first catalogs printed in full color, remained free until 1972.
 Tiffany's mail-order catalogs reached 15 million people in 1994.
-Tiffany also produces a corporate-gift catalog each year, and corporate customers purchase Tiffany products for business gift-giving, employee-service and achievement-recognition awards, and for customer incentives.
+Tiffany also produces a corporate-gift catalog each year.
 As of 2013 Tiffany still produces a catalog for subscribers, but its advertisement strategy no longer focuses primarily on its catalog.

 In addition to the mail-order catalog, Tiffany displays its advertisements in many locations, including at bus stops, in magazines and newspapers, and online.
-With the advent of new technologies, Tiffany placed banner advertisements in the New York Times mobile app for the iPhone, whereby the user can download the Tiffany app.
 In January 2015, Tiffany launched its first ever same-sex couple campaign.

 In 2017, Tiffany partnered with American pop star Lady Gaga for an ad campaign promoting the company's HardWear collection.
 The announcement came as a Super Bowl ad prior to Lady Gaga's Super Bowl LI halftime show performance.

 In May 2018, Tiffany partnered with Spotify for the launch of Tiffany's "Believe in Dreams" campaign and Paper Flowers collection, releasing a cover of the song "Moon River" by Elle Fanning and rapper A$AP Ferg on the music streaming service.

 In 2019, Tiffany partnered with American celebrity Kendall Jenner to promote the company's spring fashion line.

 In 2021, Tiffany partnered with American singer Beyoncé and rapper Jay-Z to promote the company's "About Love" campaign.
 Beyoncé became the fourth woman, and first Black woman, to wear the Tiffany Yellow Diamond.
 The campaign incorporated Tiffany's recently acquired robin egg blue painting, Equals Pi (1982), by American artist Jean-Michel Basquiat.